-While receiving chemotherapy at St. Jude, Ellee enjoys visiting the St. Jude mailroom to see if she has any cards from home — and she always does.
-It’s a great way for her to pass the time between appointments and practice her reading.
+While receiving chemotherapy at St. Jude, Ellee enjoyed visiting the St. Jude mailroom to see if she had any cards from home — and she always did.
+It was a great way for her to pass the time between appointments and practice her reading.

 I’m in the best place in the world for my child.

-During her treatment at St. Jude, Ellee has retained her spunk and likes practicing magic tricks, even pulling a bunny out of a hat for her nurses.
+During her treatment at St. Jude, Ellee retained her spunk and liked practicing magic tricks, even pulling a bunny out of a hat for her nurses.

 “We can never repay St. Jude for what they have done for our child,” Shauna said.